 Alaska offers opportunities to harvest game and fur animals unmatched in any other state.
 However, no one may harvest game or fur animals without first acquiring the appropriate license and any tags, permits, or harvest tickets required for specific hunts.
-The menu on the left includes links to information on licensing options, purchasing licenses, acquiring permits and harvest tickets, and opportunities available to military personnel and elderly or disabled hunters.
+The links below include information on licensing options, purchasing licenses, acquiring permits and harvest tickets, and opportunities available to military personnel and elderly or disabled hunters.

 - License FAQs

 - Military licenses

 - Hunting licenses and permits for the disabled and elderly

 - Resident low income licenses

 Nonresident hunters must buy appropriate locking-tags to hunt big game in Alaska —

 this tag is locked on the animal immediately after the kill and must remain there until the animal is processed or exported.
 In addition to a hunting license, some resident hunters must buy a brown/grizzly bear locking-tag or a muskox locking-tag if hunting these species.
 Please refer to the Alaska Hunting Regulations while planning your hunt to determine if you need a locking-tag.